pepellou/iLoveGit/README.md

 I love git
 ==========

 I just coded this for fun.
 It allows to create ASCII art with the "contributions" graph in your Github profile page.

 How to use
 ----------

-The project has two branches: *master* is the working one, so use it normally to add any contribution to the project.
-The branch *canvas* is intended to store the fake commits that will allow us to paint the ASCII art.

-By running the script *paint.bash*, the branch *canvas* will be deleted (both remote and local) and rebuilt with proper fake commits.
-For this to work you need to set *master* as the default branch for the project in your Github's repository settings.
-Once _painted_ the branch, you need to set *canvas* as the default branch in order to get their commits counted as Github's stats.

-There's still part of the process which is manual, so I hope to make further improvements.
+The script *paint.bash* creates fake commits in the current project, so it will pollute your repo.
+You can think a number of ways to handle this, however I'll let that decision up to you.
+Some sugestions:

+ * You can create a different branch to paint fake commits
+ * You can create a tag for the state previous to fake commits
+ * You can use "git reset --hard" to clean up your repo

+Please bear in mind some very important concerns:

+ * If you use a branch to paint the fake commits, you need to set Github's project default branch to that branch BEFORE you push your fake commits.
+Otherwise, Github won't count those commits in the stats graph.
+ * If you want to clean Github's graph before repainting, you should delete the repo from Github and create it again, in order to dismiss the fake commits in the stats graph.
+ * As long as fake commits only involve touching a fake file, they cannot create any conflict with the project's scripts, so you can rebase or delete fake commits to your taste.

+To change the painting art, you can edit the 'painting' var declaration in paint.bash.
+Bear in mind that it's an inverted map char.